-The GED test includes four individual subtests, or modules, in math, science, social studies, and literacy.
+The GED test includes four individual subtests, or modules, that measure knowledge in

-You have the liberty to take one or more subtests at a time.
-No need to tale all four subtests in one session.
+You have the liberty to take one or more subtests at a time and in any order.
+No need to take all four subtests in one session.

-In Delaware, the cost for the GED test is $120 ($30 per subtest) when taken at one of the state’s GED test facilities.
-When taken online, the GED exam costs $36 per subtest ($144 in total).
+In Delaware, the cost for the GED test is $144 ($36 per subtest) when taken at one of the state’s GED test facilities.
+When taken online, the GED exam costs also $36 per subtest ($144 in total).

 - In Delaware, the minimum age is 16, but for test-takers 16 and 17 years of age, extra restrictions apply.
 See your nearest testing site.

-- You first MUST pass the Official Delaware Practice Test.
+- All GED applicants must first pass the Official GED Ready Practice Test.

 - Delaware residency is required.